 Why, then, do we think that you should consider registering for SATURN despite your good reasons for hesitating?

-As the only architecture-related conference devoted exclusively to the needs of practitioners, SATURN offers a unique opportunity for networking with other practitioners like yourself who are working on the very problems and tasks that you work on day to day.
+As the only architecture-related conference in the U.S. devoted exclusively to the needs of practitioners, SATURN offers a unique opportunity for networking with other practitioners like yourself who are working on the very problems and tasks that you work on day to day.

 If you are a seasoned practitioner, SATURN can help you benchmark and hone your architecture-design skills so that you can create high-quality project deliverables in less time.

-If you are a junior architect, SATURN can give you the opportunity to hear and interact with veterans and leaders in the field, an opportunity that no text book, no in-house training, and no vendor leaflet can provide.
-Attending SATURN and learning from those with more experience than you can help you reduce technical risk and streamline project reviews.
-Previous SATURN attendees have told us that the consequent project costs savings far exceeded the cost of conference attendance.
+If you are a junior architect, SATURN can give you the opportunity to hear and interact with veterans and leaders in the field, an opportunity that no textbook, no in-house training, and no vendor leaflet can provide.
+Attending SATURN and learning from those with more experience than you have can help you reduce technical risk and streamline project reviews.
+Previous SATURN attendees have told us that the consequent project cost savings far exceeded the cost of conference attendance.

 If you are a technical consultant, SATURN can provide you with a condensed overview of the relevant topics and trends in the software architecture field, a view that would otherwise require you to spend weeks of research.
 The time saved could then be used to find your next interesting and lucrative project.

-So if you have not yet registered for SATURN, we hope that you will reconsider and join us in St. Petersburg, Florida May 7-11 for a stimulating and rewarding networking and learning experience.
+So if you have not yet registered for SATURN, we hope that you will reconsider and join us in Minneapolis, Minnesota, April 29–May 3 for a stimulating and rewarding networking and learning experience.
+Register by April 1 for the SATURN 2013 software architecture conference and save $200 on conference registration.